astropy/astropy-APEs/APE1.rst

 The APE author may update the APE as needed.

-Standards Track APEs consist of two parts, a design document and a reference implementation.
+Standard Track APEs consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a prototype implementation be co-developed with the APE, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of